Dejorden94/Xp-arena/README.md

 XP Arena was developed using the Laravel PHP framework and Vue.js JavaScript framework.
 We would like to thank the Laravel and Vue.js communities for their excellent tools and resources.
 Contact

-If you have any questions or need assistance, feel free to contact the XP Arena team at team@xp-arena.com.
+If you have any questions or need assistance, feel free to contact me at dejordenm@gmail.com.